premchand228/MLFLOW-CARPRICE/README.md

 ### This code can be easily run from anywhere with simple command as below
 * The advantage is that you dont need to download the code into local machine or no need to change any code snippets.
-* Experiments can be run easily without any need.
+* Experiments can be run easily without any code change.

 ```bash
  mlflow run https://github.com/premchand228/MLFLOW-LASSO-experiment-tracking.git